top of page

 But are there situations in which a Flexi-lead may be appropriate?
 Of course!
 For example, I use a Flexi-lead when I'm in an open area with no other dogs that isn't fenced in.
 This allows me to let my dog run much more than if he was on a 6-foot lead while still being able to limit his distance from me so that he can't run off and get injured [I do NOT use a Flexi-lead if I'm going into a public area that will have other people or dogs].
 Flexi-leads can be fantastic on nature trails that are relatively empty of other people, they can be great on beaches if there aren't crowds of people or other dogs, and they can be wonderful for dogs who live in apartments so they can get plenty of running and playing done outside.

-There are some things to keep in mind about Flexi-leads that may sound alarmist but are examples of things that do actually happen; the thin nylon cord can cause severe burns, deep cuts, to human legs and hands, as well as entanglement or strangulation of pets.
-It can even cause amputation to limbs and fingers of both humans and pets.
+There are some things to keep in mind about Flexi-leads that may sound alarmist but are examples of things that do actually happen; the thin nylon cord can cause severe burns and deep cuts to human legs and hands, as well as entanglement or strangulation of pets.
+It can even lead to amputation to limbs and fingers of both humans and pets.
 If the cord portion of the leash is grabbed while it is being pulled, the chance of injuries increases greatly.
 Hands and legs tend to receive the most traumas.
 The leash can cause people to trip and break bones and hips.
 If two dogs on retractable leashes get tangled, there is an even higher risk of injury to the dogs or to the humans attempting to untangle them.
 Tangled dogs are more fearful and unpredictable, creating an increased risk of bites or cord injuries.
 The cord can be wrapped around a neck or leg cutting off circulation of blood flow and oxygen.
 Some dogs will bolt if they are scared, excited, or trying to chase an animal.
 The sudden force of a dog pulling can jolt a leash from a hand.
 The built in locks on a retractable leash tend to break or wear out allowing loss of control.
 The combination of loss of control and a split second pulling of a dog can allow them to break free and end up on the middle of oncoming traffic or in contact with another dog.
 Some dogs are strong enough to pull their families off their feet or break the cords and run into traffic resulting in a serious or fatal injury.

 Other options may be bungee leads and hands-free leads.
 Bungee leads can be useful for dogs who love to pull or bolt, and the bungee feature helps to soften the sudden stop at the end of the leash as well as making any of these pulls or lunges gentler on the handler's wrist, arm, and shoulder.
 Bungee leads are typically shorter (4-6 feet) and can typically be utilized similarly to the traditional nylon leash I touched on earlier, and should be perfectly acceptable in public situations such as veterinarian lobbies.